The sum-product problem for small sets: Two proofs of for

-Armed with Corollary \ref{3k4tors}, we immediately get a best-case lower bound on $|A+A|$ from the standard fact that a geometric progression of positive integers is a Sidon set.
-We again include a proof for completeness, first recalling the rational root theorem.
+Armed with Corollary \ref{3k4tors}, we immediately get a best-case lower bound on $|A+A|$ from the fact that a geometric progression of positive integers is a Sidon set.
+This is something of a folklore fact that we do not claim as original, but we include a proof at a level of generality that we do not believe has previously appeared, first recalling the rational root theorem.

 \begin{lemma}[Rational root theorem] Suppose $p(x)=a_kx^k+\cdots+a_1x+a_0\in \Z[x]$, $a_k\neq 0$.
 If $p(m/n)=0$ with $m,n\in \Z$, $\gcd(m,n)=1$, then $m\mid a_0$ and $n\mid a_k$. \end{lemma}